momuno/closed-captioning-azure-speech-ai/readme.md

 ```bash
 dotnet --version
 ```
-Now we will be installing the dependencies for the speech sdk.
+### Now we will be installing the dependencies for the Azure speech sdk.

 ```bash
 sudo apt-get update
 sudo apt-get install build-essential libssl-dev libasound2 wget